Touchscreen: Infrared acrylic projection

 A translucent acrylic sheet is used as a rear-projection screen to display information.
 The edges of the acrylic sheet are illuminated by infrared LEDs, and infrared cameras are focused on the back of the sheet.
 Objects placed on the sheet are detectable by the cameras.
 When the sheet is touched by the user, frustrated total internal reflection results in leakage of infrared light which peaks at the points of maximum pressure, indicating the user's touch location.
-Microsoft's PixelSense tablets use this technology.
+Microsoft's PixelSense tablets used this technology.

 Optical imaging

 Optical touchscreens are a relatively modern development in touchscreen technology, in which two or more image sensors (such as CMOS sensors) are placed around the edges (mostly the corners) of the screen.
 Infrared backlights are placed in the sensor's field of view on the opposite side of the screen.
 A touch blocks some lights from the sensors, and the location and size of the touching object can be calculated (see visual hull).
 This technology is growing in popularity due to its scalability, versatility, and affordability for larger touchscreens.